Key Takeaways

 Frequently Asked Questions

-What are Oklahoma's damage caps for personal injury?
+What are Oklahoma's current damage caps for personal injury?

 Do damage caps apply to medical malpractice cases?

-Yes.
-Medical malpractice cases in Oklahoma are subject to the same non-economic damage caps.
+They may be.
+A medical malpractice case arising from claimed bodily injury may fall within the same $500,000 noneconomic-damage cap unless an exception, exclusion, or other controlling law applies.
 This can significantly affect the value of cases involving serious injuries with high pain and suffering but relatively lower economic damages.

 Can Oklahoma's damage caps be challenged in court?

 Potentially.
 Damage caps have been challenged on constitutional grounds in Oklahoma and other states.
-Some cap provisions have been struck down, while others have been upheld.
-The legal landscape continues to evolve.
+Some cap provisions have been struck down as violating the right to a jury trial, equal protection, or access to courts.
+Oklahoma's § 61.3 cap has not yet been tested, and the legal landscape continues to evolve.

 Do damage caps apply to wrongful death cases?